DangerCove/dangercove.com/source/_posts/2014-07-31-get-shazams-mac-app-to-match-songs-without-recording-every-sound.markdown

 {% img /images/content/porthole-shazam.jpg Shazam for Mac %}
 </div>

-If you're streaming with [Porthole](http://www.getporthole.com) however, the default recording device is [Soundflower](http://cycling74.com/products/soundflower/).
+If you're streaming to AirPlay speakers with [Porthole](http://www.getporthole.com) however, the default recording device is [Soundflower](http://cycling74.com/products/soundflower/).
 Soundflower only records all the audio that would normally come out of your Mac's speakers.
-This sounds a lot more private and comfortable to me.
+This feels a lot more private and comfortable to me.

 Here's how to set it up: